jakartaee/platform/CompatibilityRequirements.md

 ## Making an interface or method optional

-The Java EE 6 specification, section EE 6.1.3 "Pruned Java Technologies" defines a process to "prune" technologies from the platform.
+The Jakarta EE specification, section EE 6.1.3 "Pruned Java Technologies" defines a process to "prune" technologies from the platform.
 "The result of successfully applying this policy to a feature is not the actual deletion of the feature but rather the conversion of